scrtlabs/secret.js/README.md

     - ibc_connection/MsgConnectionOpenInit
     - ibc_connection/MsgConnectionOpenTry

+Please note that ibc_transfer/MsgTransfer for sending funds across IBC is supported.

 <img src="./media/keplr-amino.png" width="45%" />

 ##### `keplr.getOfflineSigner()`

 The new way of signing transactions on cosmos-sdk, it's more efficient but still doesn't have Ledger support, so it's most recommended for usage in apps that don't require signing transactions with Ledger.